yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 If the DNS query load is large enough to be a problem or the RTT to the external DNS server is long enough to be a problem, you can set high enough TTL on your DNS records.

-On Linux , there is no OS-level DNS caching unless `nscd` is installed and running which has DNS caching features disabled by default because it's broken.
+The Linux operating system does not provide DNS caching unless [Name Service Cache Daemon (`nscd`)](https://ldapwiki.com/wiki/NSCD) is installed and running.
-You can install a caching DNS server such as [Unbound](https://nlnetlabs.nl/projects/unbound/about/) on each server configured to cache responses and forward misses to the regular DNS resolvers.
+You can install a caching DNS server,  such as [Unbound](https://nlnetlabs.nl/projects/unbound/about/), on each server that is configured to cache responses and forward misses to the regular DNS resolvers.

 ## Running on public clouds